 key takeaways:

-- Regular Reviews: Update your will every 3-5 years or after major life events like marriage, divorce, or having children.
+• Review your will every 3–5 years or after major life changes.

 A will is one of the most important documents you will ever create, as it outlines your wishes regarding the distribution of your estate after your death.
-However, many fail to review and update their wills to reflect significant changes regularly.
+However, many fail to review and update their will in Scotland regularly to reflect significant changes.
 This can result in unexpected complications for your family during an already difficult time.

 Certain life changes can significantly affect your will, making it essential to review and update it.: